x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-custom-management-scope.md

 Now you'll create a custom management scope that's defined by the membership of a distribution group (using the  _MemberOfGroup_ recipient filter).
 When this scope is applied to a role group used for eDiscovery, members of the role group can search the mailboxes of users who are members of the distribution group that was used to create the custom management scope.

-This procedure uses Exchange Management Shell commands to create a custom scope named Ottawa Users eDiscovery Scope.
+This procedure uses Exchange Online PowerShell commands to create a custom scope named Ottawa Users eDiscovery Scope.
 It specifies the distribution group named Ottawa Users for the recipient filter of the custom scope.

 1. Run this command to get and save the properties of the Ottawa Users group to a variable, which is used in the next command.